 High School Youth (who have already been baptized, received first Communion and are actively living their faith) are invited to prepare for the Sacrament of Confirmation.
 Level I is called a Period of Discernment—a time to connect with the parish, become more involved in ministry and service, choose and connect with a sponsor, attend Youth Ministry and GIFT gatherings with parents and/or sponsors and complete service hours.

-Once participants have discerned that they are ready to confirm their faith and have completed the requirements for Level I, they move on to Level II—Immediate Preparation/Discipleship.
+Once participants have discerned that they are ready to confirm their faith and have completed the requirements for Discernment (Level I), they move on to Level II—Discipleship.

 This sacrament is meant to deepen our baptismal commitment that calls us to bring Jesus to the world, in our homes, schools, neighborhoods and community.
 During the preparation, we focus on strengthening our personal relationship with Jesus through prayer, both individual and communal.
 Parents, sponsors and the parish community offer help and guidance.

 The program is led by Sabrina Harper and a team of adults and older youth.
-An orientation gathering will be held for parents and youth on Sunday, September 23rd from 12:30 pm – 3:30 pm.
+An orientation gathering will be held for parents and youth on Sunday, September 29th from 2:00 – 4:00 pm for those entering Level I, and Sunday, September 29th from 5:00 – 6:00 pm for those entering Level II.

 Service: 20 hours of service are required for Confirmation.
-(10 hours must be done in the parish: helping out at Church, assisting at our GIFT Gatherings or SALT or FISH Liturgy of the Word sessions, Oktoberfest, Breakfast with Santa, Ash Wednesday, etc.) the other 10 hours can be done on the community, for example: working at Second Harvest Food Bank, tutoring or going to the store for a sick neighbor.
+(10 hours must be done in the parish: helping out at Church, assisting at our GIFT Gatherings or SALT or FISH Liturgy of the Word sessions, Family Fun & Food Trucks, Breakfast with Santa, Ash Wednesday, etc.) the other 10 hours can be done on the community, for example: working at Second Harvest Food Bank, tutoring or going to the store for a sick neighbor.

 Service is work done for someone else.
 It is a way of showing that we care for other people in our community, our Church and our world.
 We use the gifts that we have been given by God to make a better world.
 Jesus was the first and foremost advocate for caring and service when he said, “What you do to others, you do to me.”

-At the beginning of Level One Confirmation, candidates are required to choose a Sponsor to walk this part of the faith journey with them.
+At the beginning of Discernment (Level I) Confirmation, candidates are required to choose a Sponsor to walk this part of the faith journey with them.
 Following are the guidelines:

 - Must be over 16 years old and fully initiated (already received the sacraments of Baptism, Confirmation and Eucharist)